 Pre-proof of concept trials are considered in subjects who are at high risk of an outcome of interest such as Mtb infection.
 Although Mtb infection may not be seen as a licensable clinical endpoint by a stringent regulatory authority, prevention of infection (POI) would indicate biological activity of vaccine-induced immune response which could be seen as a clinically relevant biological signal and potential indicator of vaccine efficacy.

-Another pre-POC pathway is represented by prevention of recurrence (POR) trials in patients recently treated for TB and cured, as these individuals are at high risk of recurrence (by a combination of endogenous relapse and exogenous reinfection).
+Another pre-POC pathway is represented by prevention of recurrence (POR) trials inpatients recently treated for TB and cured, as these individuals are at high risk of recurrence (by endogenous relapse or exogenous reinfection).

-Primary and secondary endpoints of protective efficacy against TB disease in line with WHO definition are agreed/ confirmed for the Phase 2b trial.
+Primary and secondary endpoints of protective efficacy against TB disease in line with WHO definitions are agreed/ confirmed for the Phase 2b trial.

 Analysis of the data from the Phase 3 trial confirmed protective efficacy against the primary case definition endpoint greater or equal to the minimum predefined efficacy as set in the TPP in the target population for licensure.

 A study protocol should be prepared for Phase 4 studies designed to confirm vaccine effectiveness in the target population under field conditions, to evaluate the duration of protection and possible need for booster immunisations.

 A study protocol should also be written for Phase 4 effectiveness studies in specific sub-populations e.g. HIV infected populations.